Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 ## Testing

-We decided to use the testing framework PHPUnit.de to write the unit tests for our program.
-We tried to test the activites that could be the most prone for error and important parts of our application logic.
+We decided to use the testing framework PHPUnit (found at https://phpunit.de/) to write the unit tests for our program.
+We wrote tests for the activites that could be the most prone for error and important parts of our application logic.

 ### Login Test

-One of the most important tests that can be run in a multiuser system is that users are actually able to login.
+One of the most important tests that can be run in a multiuser system is making sure that users are actually able to login.

 #### Good Login
-In the test of a good login we make a new user, visit the login page and then enter that correct login information.
+Our process for testing a good login is to make a new user, visit the login page and then enter the correct login information.
 We then assert that the user is redirected back to the main page to verify they are logged in.
-To make this easier we are not hashing the password for the test.
+To make this easier, we are not hashing the password for the test.

 ```php
 <?php